 Multiple Disk Clutch Assembly

-Some residual pressure is left over after the venting of the hydraulic pressure.
-This pressure is released through a vent and check ball or through a controlled orifice.
-The check ball is located inside of the drum.
-If the ball doesn't rattle around when the drum is shaken, it's stuck from tarnish.
-This results in excess pressure on the disk friction material and premature wear.
+Some residual pressure is left after the venting of the hydraulic pressure.
+It's released through a vent and check ball or a controlled orifice located inside the drum.
+Typically if the ball doesn't rattle around when the drum is shaken, it's stuck from tarnish.
+This problem results in excess pressure on the clutch and premature wear.

 Clutch Friction Discs

 When disassembling a transmission, it's important not to mix the parts of one clutch pack with another.
 Always inspect and clean the assemblies after removal.
 Typically friction discs are soaked in clean transmission fluid for about 20 minutes before reassembly.
 The soaking protects them during initial use.
 Review manufacturer specifications for proper clutch pack clearances, TSB's, or special test procedures.